n-crespo/NASA-2023/README.md

     infinity)
   - you introduce a new equation: $y' = y/2$
   - then you can say that `x*y^2=1`
-  - why? because $y^2$ is always positive, so anything that x is must also be positive
+  - why?
+Because $y^2$ is always positive, so anything that x is must also be positive
   - y acts as a counterweight, always lifting x just enough to remain positive
   - my questions: